ghaida/gdisjc-website-OLD/readme.md

-# Foundation for Apps Template
+# GDI SJC

-This is the default template project for Foundation for Apps.
+This is the GDI San Jose Monthly Study Group project to build a website for the chapter.
 It's powered by Node, Gulp, Angular, and libsass.
 It provides you with a basic template to get started with Angular and Foundation for Apps.
 If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`

 ## Requirements